A detailed analysis of the brachistochrone problem: Parametric representation of possible solutions

 then the graph of $\gamma$ has the parametric representation

 for $\theta \in [0,\tilde{\theta}]$.
-It is easy to check that such a curve lies in $X$.
-However, we have not shown it is a minimum.
+We should also notice that the curve so defined is admissible, i.e., it is continuous on $[0,b]$, strictly positive and continuously differentiable on $(a,b]$, and has the endpoint values $0$ and $\beta$.
+However, we have not shown that it is a minimum.
 In the next section we will look at this question.\\